-Get the deodorizing benefits of baking soda on your dog by using it as a dry shampoo, for bathing, for getting rid of skunk smell and for freshening her breath and bedding.
+Get the deodorizing benefits of baking soda on your dog by using it as a dry shampoo, for bathing, for getting rid of skunk smell, for freshening his breath and bedding, and simply to get rid of dog body odor.
 Human shampoos and cleaning products aren't suited for a dog's skin.
 Baking soda is a nontoxic and unscented odor neutralizer.
 Check with your vet before using baking soda or any other product on your dog.

-Do a Dry Shampoo
+Do a dry shampoo

-For a convenient way to reduce dog odor between baths, sprinkle baking soda on her fur, rub it into her coat with your fingers and brush it out.
+For a convenient way to reduce dog odor between baths, sprinkle baking soda on your dog's fur, rub it into her coat with your fingers and brush it out for a homemade dog deodorizer.
 Give her the dry shampoo treatment outside, on the porch or in a garage or mudroom to cut down on clean up.
 This deodorizing method is handy for giving your dog a fresh scent during travel or when she's not feeling well.

-Apply the Full Treatment
+Apply the full treatment

 Make your own dog shampoo in a quick spray-on version or for a full bath.
 Put 2 cups of water in a clean spray bottle.
 Add 3 tablespoons of baking soda and 1 teaspoon of dog shampoo or dish soap.
 Don't use a strong dish soap formulated for grease removal.
 Shake to mix.

-Having to rid skunk smell from a dog ranks high on dog care challenges.
+Having to rid skunk smell from a dog ranks high on dog-care challenges.
 The good news: A homemade remedy containing baking soda is effective against skunk spray, according to the Humane Society of the United States.
-Pour a quart of 3 percent hydrogen peroxide into a pitcher.
+Pour a quart of 3% hydrogen peroxide into a pitcher.
 Add 1/4 cup of baking soda and 1 teaspoon of liquid dish soap, the kind for hand-washing dishes, not the kind for a dishwasher.

-Get Rid of All the Stink
+Get rid of the stink